xuwei-k/sbt-assembly/CONTRIBUTING.md

 ## preliminaries

 - Make sure your software is up to date.
+- Search [stackoverflow][3] to see whether your question has been asked.
 - Search [github issues][1] to see whether your bug has already been reported.
 - Open one case for each problem.
 - Proceed to the next steps for details.

 ## where to file a bug report

+- For questions and specific support issues use [stackoverflow][3] with tags `sbt` and `sbt-assembly`.
-- For most of the issues you encounter and enhancement ideas use [github issues][1] to report them.
+- For enhancement ideas and confirmed bugs use [github issues][1] to report them.
 - If it's a general discussion, try [sbt mailing list][2] and ping me on twitter (@eed3si9n) about it.

-You may think it's better to phrase a bug report as a general "question" in case it's not program's bug.
-Don't worry about it.
-The developers don't get offended by invalid bug reports.

 ## how to file a bug report

 The developers need three things from you: **steps**, **problem**, and **expectation**.

 ### steps

 First and foremost, the developers need **exact steps to reproduce your problems on his/her computer**.
 This is called reproduction steps, which is often shortened to "repro steps" or "steps."
 Describe your method of running it.
 Provide the build files that was used that caused the problem.

 **Repro steps are the most important part of a bug report.** If the developers cannot reproduce the problem in one way or the other, the problem can't be fixed.
 Telling them the error messages is not enough.

 ### problem

 Next, describe the problem, or what you think is the problem.
 It might be "obvious" to you that it's a problem, but it could actually be an intentional behavior for some backward compatibility etc. When available, include stack trace.
 More raw info the better.

 ### expectation

 Same as the problem.
 Describe what you think should've happened.

 ### notes

 Add an optional notes section to describe your analysis.

 ### subject

 The subject of the bug report doesn't matter.
 A more descriptive subject is certainly better, but a good subject really depends on the analysis of the problem, so don't worry too much about it.

 ### formatting

-If possible, use github-flavored Markdown.
-In particular, use ``` to quote code or console outputs as follows:
+If possible, use Markdown to highlight outputs and code snipplets:

     ```scala
     import sbt._